olivernjeru/olivernjeru/README.md

 Here's some info about me:

 <!-- Info about me -->
-🌱- Self learning Software Engineering, Quantitative Trading, Becoming a Quantitative Developer, Machine Learning.
+🌱- Self learning Software Engineering and Research.

 <!-- 🔭 Current projects:
 <ul>